Our Story

 We achieve academic excellence.

 District 58 supports learning to meet the needs of all students.
-We adopted new English-Language Arts resources in 2018, new Science resources in 2019, new Math resources in 2020, new Social Studies resources in 2021 and 2022 and new Writing Resources in 2023.
+We adopted new English-Language Arts resources in 2024, new Writing resources in 2023, new Social Studies resources in 2021 and 2022, new Math resources in 2020 and new Science resources in 2019.
 We proudly equip our teachers with rigorous and updated curricular materials to help our students succeed!
 Our Curriculum Council works on a two-year cycle to study current resources and standards, investigate emerging and best practices and sources and pilots them before recommending adoption of any new resource.

 The State of Illinois awarded all District 58 schools with either an Exemplary or Commendable academic designation.